Four Vital Questions to Ask Your Home Improvement Contractor

 3. Do you have the financial capital to complete my job as estimated?

 Some home improvement companies will depend on your down payment to finish their previous project.
 Many bid low to win work for their companies, then realize too late that the slightest delay or project alteration sends them into the red.
 Look for a company with a proven and reliable history of completing projects of similar scope to yours.
 Also, be skeptical of contractors who ask for more than one third down payment.
-One-third is the maximum down payment that can be asked of you before work begins on your home.
+Don't pay everything up front.
+A 1/3 deposit should be sufficient.
 Develop a payment schedule equal to the percentage completed.
 You want your contractor to stick around long enough to make your dream a reality.

-4. Do you have references I can call to verify your craftsmanship?
+4. Do you have references I can call to verify your craftsmanship and customer relations?